stickbughts/faucet/README.md

    Return to the discord developer page.
    Go to URL generator, and paste the URL into the brower.
 Join your bot to your Discord server.

-You can now begin pulling tokens from your faucet using the command /pull accountID
+You can now begin fetching tokens from your faucet using the command /fetch accountID